dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-02-10

-- Invited Aaron to come to play with Etha
+- Invited Aaron to come to play with Ethan

 - [HEXAGONMI](#hexagonmi)
   - Added get_position_binder to geometry module